 Last weekend, I wrote some code that shifted hues in existing colors.
 To do that, I needed to improve my understanding of hue, saturation, and lightness.
-I had to go on a journey of learning!
 So, I thought I’d share my rainbow voyage with you here.

 I started by poking around in Photoshop.
 If you’re familiar with Photoshop, you may recognize this dialog: